emiyl/psvimgtools-frontend/README.md

 this works on every firmware to this date, including 3.63. and probably all future firmwares

-the only problem with yifan's inital release, was it was a command-line only tool and also could be a pain in the ass to some unexperienced users, so this is where i came in and decided to make this GUI Frontend which will give you all the functions of psvimgtools + more with a GUI.
-My frontend was written in Python2.7 and supports windows and linux 64-Bit
-(32-bit is NOT Supported, this is a because of yifanlu's tools not mine) keep in mind that for linux you require libgcrypt11-dev to be installed (sudo apt-get install libgcrypt11-dev) also for everyone, qcma is required for this app to even run.
+the only problem with yifan's inital release, was it was a command-line only tool and also could be a pain in the ass even to some unexperienced users, so this i decided to make this GUI Frontend which will give you all the functions of psvimgtools + more with a GUI.
+My frontend is written in Python2.7 and supports win32, win64 and linux64 for linux you require libgcrypt11-dev to be installed (sudo apt-get install libgcrypt11-dev) also for everyone, qcma is required for this app to even run.

-To design the GUI's i used a tool called PAGE that made it much faster for me to generate GUIS
+To design the GUI's i used a tool called PAGE.

-Now i think i should mention some features i have for this:
+Heres a list of features i currently have:

 1. QCMA Intergration. i have tried my best to make this intergrate well with QCMA.
 For example when you start the app for the first time it will automatically find your QCMA Backups Folder, and will Automatically find your accounts AID, and download CMA Key You can also trigger both of these process'es to occur manually.